vrchatapi/vrchatapi.github.io/NotificationAPI/Delete.md

 # Delete Notification

+!> We tried to test these APIs and we are not sure how they work in-game, even friendrequest wasn't recieved unless we sent a real friend request and not a notification. will have to do some further testing.

 This API allows you to delete a notification

 The endpoint can suggest that the notification still exists, but it will just be hidden, but I could not find a way to unhide it.